liuyifan22/liuyifan22.github.io/README.md

 ### Welcome to Yifan Liu's Homepage!
-## Infomation
+## Information
 Yifan Liu
 2003.9
-Now an undergrad at Weiyang College, Tsinghua University
+Now an undergraduate at Weiyang College, Tsinghua University
 Major in Fundamental Science of Mathematics and Physics & Electronic Enginnering

 ## Works